EARnagram/lessons/sec1/responsive_css_lesson/lesson/README.md

 #### Mobile First Design

+Due to the rise in use of these alternatives, many developers have considered planning for the smaller devices before they design for the desktop.

+Why?
+Lets look at a few facts (taken from codemyviews.com):

+- There are over **1.2 billion** mobile web users worldwide
+- In the U.S., 25% of mobile Web users are mobile-only (they rarely use a desktop to access the web)
+- Mobile apps have been downloaded 10.9 billion times
+- Mobile device sales are increasing across the board with over 85 percent of new handsets able to access the mobile Web

+Due to these reasons - and big shot, Eric Schmidt claiming it was the future for Google - a lot of people are considering this a viable option.

+Now there are plenty of positives and negatives to each design approach, but they boil down to this  pithy saying: ***Graceful Degradation vs. Progressive Enhancement***.

+**Graceful Degradation**: Desktop first.
+Explore the full capabilities of a desktop and remove selectively, cutting away the fat and leaving an elegant core.

+**Progressive Enhancement**: Mobile first.
+Start with the most core features first, then add features as they become necessary.

+For the most part, *mobile first design is "better"*.

+I put this in quotes because while it makes you solve the difficult task of a responsive design with a limited real estate first, **it makes you solve the difficult part first**.

+Solving the limiting, difficult aspects first can be a negative for creativity!
+Some developers feel it gets in the way of their best design motives.

+Since we're learning, we'll be doing today's lesson as a *Graceful Degradation*, but stay open to the idea of mobile first design in future projects.

+##### Assets for Lesson

 Go ahead and copy the `starter_code/` directory out of the repository.
 We'll be working in that for the class.

 ## Navbars with Floats